copilot-emacs/copilot.el/doc/design.md

   notification method.
 Multiple handlers per method are allowed.
 Handlers receive the message params and return nothing.

-Both `copilot-chat.el` and `copilot-nes.el` use these registries to hook into the server's message stream without modifying the core dispatcher.
+Both `copilot-interactive.el` and `copilot-nes.el` use these registries to hook into the server's message stream without modifying the core dispatcher.

 Built-in handlers cover `window/showMessageRequest`,